Snivik/mvc-express/README.md

 # mvc-express
-An extremely simplified MVC Framework
+An extremely simplified MVC Framework in Node.JS.
+It's a skeleton for an MVC app of any complexity.
+This version ships with few bolt-ons to demonstrate howto's, but generally you can start any project development extrmely easy

 # Idea / Purpose